chapel-lang/chapel/doc/rst/language/spec/procedures.rst

 When no ``return-intent`` is specified explicitly, the function returns a value that cannot be used as an lvalue.
-This value is obtained by copy-initialization from the returned expression.
+This value is obtained by copy-initialization from the returned expression, see :ref:`Copy_and_Move_Initialization`.
-This copy-initialization may be changed to move-initialization according to :ref:`Copy_Elision`.

 .. _Const_Return_Intent: